-- 4. Ocean acidification has increased by $\sim$ 26% in H+ ion concentration since pre-industrial times.
-Increased releases of $CO_2$ due to the burning of fossil fuels and other human activities are leading to increases in sea surface temperatures and ocean acidification. - 5.
+- 4. Ocean acidification has increased by approximately 26 per cent in H+ ion concentration since pre-industrial times.
+Increased releases of CO_2 due to the burning of fossil fuels and other human activities are leading to increases in sea surface temperatures and ocean acidification. - 5.
 The saturation state of carbonate in seawater varies by depth and region.
-The saturation state is typically lower in polar and deep waters due to lower temperatures.
-When carbonate becomes undersaturated calcium carbonate, which many organisms use to form shells and skeletons, it will dissolve if it is not protected by a covering of living tissue. - 6.
+The saturation state is typically lower in polar and deep waters due to lower temperatures and/or higher pressures.
+Many organisms form calcium carbonate shells.
+When seawater becomes undersaturated with respect to calcium carbonate, it impedes shell formation and leads to the dissolution of skeletons. - 6.
 The increase in stratification from increased temperatures can lead to reduced ocean mixing, which can also disrupt export of surface carbon to greater depths.
 Increased ocean temperature contributes to deoxygenation by decreasing oxygen solubility at the surface and enhancing stratification.
-This leads to a decrease in the downward oxygen supply from the surface, meaning that less oxygen is available for organism respiration at depth, and areas with lowered oxygen levels may expand. - 7.
+This leads to a decrease in the downward oxygen supply from the surface, meaning that less oxygen is available for organism respiration at depth and areas with decreased oxygen levels may expand. - 7.
 The combination of ocean acidification, increases in ocean temperature and deoxygenation can lead to significant changes in organism physiology and habitat range in cold-water areas.
 Ocean acidification is detrimental to many marine species, with impacts on their physiology and long-term fitness.
 Shoaling of the aragonite saturation horizon will also leave many calcifying species in potentially corrosive seawater.
-Increases in temperature can impact the physiology of many organisms directly, and indirectly lead to increasing deoxygenation and expansion of low oxygen zones.
-This can lead to community shifts, changes in nitrogen cycling, and modification of habitat ranges. - 8.
+Increases in temperature can impact the physiology of many organisms directly and indirectly lead to increasing deoxygenation and expansion of low oxygen zones.
+This can lead to community shifts, changes in nitrogen cycling and modification of habitat ranges. - 8.
 Destructive fishing practices can significantly impact vulnerable marine ecosystems.
 Many cold-water ecosystems have slow growth rates, and recovery from impacts may take decades to hundreds or even thousands of years.
 Decreases in biodiversity, biomass and habitats (through destruction or alteration) could entail consequences for broader biogeochemical cycles. - 9.
 There are potential impacts on marine biodiversity and ecosystems in the deep-sea from marine mining exploration and exploitation.
-Impacts may include habitat destruction, ecotoxicology, changes to habitat conditions, discharge of nutrient enriched deep-water to surface communities and potential displacement or extinction of local populations, in addition to point source mining impacts, understanding the consequences of mine tailings disposal over wide areas is particularly important.
+Impacts may include habitat destruction, ecotoxicological impacts, changes to habitats, discharge of nutrient enriched deep-water to surface communities and potential displacement or extinction of local populations.
+In addition to point source mining impacts, understanding the consequences of the disposal of mine tailings over wide areas is particularly important. - 10.
+Hydrocarbon exploitation can impact cold-water biodiversity on different geographic scales.
+While drill cuttings can cover and disturb local benthos around platforms, major oil spill accidents would have the potential to result in environmental impacts at great depths and/or through the water column over many hundreds of square kilometres. - 11.
+Deep-sea sediments accumulate microplastics and other pollutants.
+The abundance of microplastics in some deep-sea sediments was found to be higher than at the surface, meaning that the deep sea could be a significant sink of microplastics.
+Ingestion of such microplastics by benthic-feeding species is a cause for concern. - 12.
+Invasive species can cause the elimination of species and damage to ecosystem services.
+Major pathways to marine bioinvasion can include discharged ballast water, hull fouling and, if not responsibly undertaken, the intentional introduction through aquaculture and aquaria.